Lebid0n/JwFind/README.md

 # Simple "search job" app
-I have used a Vite + React + T.S. as a base and SCSS for styles.
+I used Vite with React and TypeScript as the base, and SCSS for styling.
-Server was made with JS and use MySQL as data base.
+The server was built with JavaScript and uses MySQL as the database.